The pump price of petrol in the national capital Delhi on Thursday remained steady at Rs 103.97 a litre and diesel prices at Rs 86.67 a litre.

-Across the country as well, the prices largely remained unchanged on Tuesday but the retail rates varied depending on the level of local taxes.
+Across the country as well, the price of the fuel largely remained unchanged on Thursday but the retail rates varied depending on the level of local taxes.

-Before the price cuts and pause, diesel rates increased on 30 out of the last 60 days taking up its retail price by Rs 9.90 per litre in Delhi.
+Before price cuts and pause, diesel prices have increased 30 out of the last 55 days taking up its retail price by Rs 9.90 per litre in Delhi.

-Petrol prices also rose on 28 of the previous 56 days taking up its pump price by Rs 8.85 per litre.
+Petrol prices have also risen on 28 of the previous 51 days taking up its pump price by Rs 8.85 per litre.

-Since January 1, petrol and diesel prices increased by more than Rs 26 a litre before the duty cuts.
+Since January 1, 2021, petrol and diesel prices have risen by more than Rs 26 a litre before the duty cuts.